Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - In the userpatches folder, you'll find three patches I decided against merging in the master patch for proton-tkg.
 You can put them in wine-tkg-git userpatches dir if you want to use them.
 They might not apply cleanly on older wine bases.

 - Proton-tkg builds will get installed in `~/.steam/root/compatibilitytools.d` directory.
-If you want to uninstall a build, just delete its folder there and restart Steam. **MAKE SURE NO STEAM GAME IS CURRENTLY SET TO USE THAT SPECIFIC VERSION BEFORE DELETION**
+If no game is bound to use a specific Proton-tkg build, you can safely delete it. **IT IS HIGHLY RECOMMENDED TO USE THE UNINSTALL FUNCTION OF THE SCRIPT TO REMOVE SUPERFLUOUS BUILDS**

-If you end up removing a proton-tkg build that's bound to a game, you can fix the issue by replacing the missing build name with one that's available in `~/.steam/root/config/config.vdf`
+If you end up removing a Proton build (not necessarily -tkg) that's bound to a game, you can fix the issue by editing your `~/.steam/root/config/config.vdf` file and replacing the deleted build reference name with one from a currently installed build.